MShekow/ng-outlook-google-calendar-sync/README.md

 # Next-Generation Outlook + Google Calendar Sync

+> [!CAUTION]
+> I no longer actively maintain this project.
+See [here](https://github.com/MShekow/ng-outlook-google-calendar-sync/issues/20#issuecomment-2537932248) for details.
+It should continue to work, but I might not respond to help issues and will not develop any requested features.
+Since this is open-source software, PRs are welcome.

 A Microsoft Power Automate flow to synchronize Outlook 365 calendars or Google calendars.
 All synchronization combinations are supported:
 - Outlook 365 <-> Outlook 365 (within the same tenant, or across different tenants)
 - Outlook 365 <-> Google
 - Google <-> Google

+> [!NOTE]
+> This flow requires that you pay for the Power Automate **Premium** plan because the flow makes HTTP requests using the Premium-only `HTTP` action!
+>
+> If you are looking for a solution that works with the _free_ plan of Power Automate, see https://github.com/MShekow/outlook-calendar-sync (Outlook 365 <-> Outlook 365) and https://github.com/MShekow/outlook-google-calendar-sync (Outlook 365 <-> Google).
+There is no version that supports Google <-> Google synchronization.

 ## Instructions & download